 - Section 3 – Composition and information on ingredients, in accordance with Schedule 8

 - Section 4 – First-aid measures

 - Section 6 – Accidental release measures

-- Section 7 – Handling and storage, including how the chemical may be safely used
+- Section 7 – Handling and storage

 - Section 8 – Exposure controls and personal protection